-HOME, CDBG, and NAHTF resources were distributed according to the various categories identified in the 2017 Annual Action Plan.
-The plan explained that the production of new units would be completed primarily through HOME resources that would be utilized through the NIFA/DED Low Income Housing Tax Credit (LIHTC) Application Cycle which utilizes LIHTCs and HOME funds in order to provide additional affordable housing.
-In addition, NAHTF resources were also to be considered to be used for this activity.
-As planned, HOME resources were utilized for the production of new units, as 133 new rental units were constructed (with 22 HOME units included) and 7 homebuyer housing units added, 4 which were purchase, rehab, and resale, and 3 which were new homebuyer units constructed using HOME, and 10 new rental units were constructed with National Housing Trust Fund (HTF) resources (with 4 HTF units included).
-In addition, NAHTF resources were also utilized, producing 43 new rental units constructed and 131 homebuyer units added.
+As planned, HOME resources were utilized for the production of new units, a total of 118 new rental units were constructed leveraged with HOME to create 18 HOME units and 9 homebuyer housing units added, all of which were purchase, rehab, and resale.
+A total of 65 rental units were constructed, rehabilitated, or converted which leveraged National Housing Trust Fund (HTF) resources, which created 41 HTF units.
+In addition, NAHTF resources were also utilized, producing 98 new rental units constructed and 20 rental units rehabilitated creating 31 NAHTF units and 132 homebuyer units added.
 The types of assistance which NAHTF assisted with included new construction, down-payment assistance, rehabilitation, and purchase, rehabilitation, and resale activities, all of which contributed to additional units being newly added or made available in communities across Nebraska.